drougeau/AzFunctionPaymentProcessing/README.md

-# Azure Function Payment Processing
+# Azure Function Payment Processing Sample

 Azure Durable Function Sample for Payment Processing of a CSV file with Secret